CBD Infused Food Trends

 - The Hemp Cafe And Lounge – If you find yourself in Colorado Springs, Colorado, this bistro is a must-stop for CBD delights.
 As the name promises, this is a CBD restaurant that heavily features hemp in its fare.
 From their coffee with cannabidiol to CBD infused foods, there’s something to tempt every palate.
 If you want a hefty dose of caffeine with a little something extra to moderate the jitters, this could be the perfect stop for you.

 - Fuel – Smoothies are a popular breakfast, brunch, lunch, and afternoon snack option for on-the-go professionals and the hectic lives of soccer moms everywhere.
-In Philadelphia, your smoothie can do more than just fend off hunger because at Fuel it can give you a potent dose of CBD.
-Smoothies might not qualify as CBD infused foods for some, but for others, they’re a lifesaver.
+In Philadelphia, your smoothie can do more than just fend off hunger because, at Fuel, it can give you a potent dose of CBD.
+Smoothies might not qualify as CBD infused foods for some, but they’re a lifesaver for others.
 Available right now in three fruity flavors, this CBD restaurant promises that it’s just the beginning as more options with CBD are expected to appear on the menu in short order.

 - Ankeny Tap And Table – Ok, maybe the foods don’t have CBD at this Portland, Oregon, pub, but there’s plenty of food to go with your CBD beer.
 Branding their Two Flowers IPA as the first commercial CBD infused beer in the state, this beverage pairs well with the delicious eats on the menu, making it perfect for cheering on your favorite team or commiserating after a devastating loss.
 Either way, you’ll love the flavor and the feeling a cold pint brings on.